Negotiating Faith in Digital Culture

 "Networked Theology is robustly theological in (1) addressing the nature of being human (theological anthropology) in an era of network individualism, (2) analyzing the nature of human social relations (ecclesiology and theology of society) in a time of connectivity commodification, and (3) revisioning the form of Christian faithfulness (theology of culture and mission theology) in our digitally mediated world.
 Amid the emerging literature at the intersection of theology and technology, Campbell and Garner give us the first sustained assessment of contextual and public theology for living in and against Web 3.0."

-Amos Yong, professor of theology and mission, Fuller Theological Seminary
+Amos Yong, Fuller Theological Seminary

 "Networked Theology contributes to a burgeoning field in Christian theology--theologically engaged reflections on digital culture--with wisdom, learning, and passion.
 Campbell and Garner are a dream team to tackle this topic.
 Their combined expertise results in an impressive interdisciplinary endeavor, bringing up-to-date, rigorous media scholarship together with thoughtful, engaged theological practice.
 They offer much-needed historical and theoretical grounding to help describe where we are and how we got here.
 They also offer rich theological and deeply pastoral resources to help communities engage their work.
 This will be a wonderful text for seminary and advanced undergraduate classes and for pastors and laypeople who want to understand their own digital practices."